heerr79/CET-Trials/README.md

 - **Frontend**: HTML5, CSS3, JavaScript, [Font Awesome](https://fontawesome.com/)
 - **Database**: SQLite (default, easy to switch)
 - **AI/Quiz Logic**: Python (mock Gemini API)

 ---

+## 🌐 Live Demo

+> _A live demo will be available soon!_
+> For now, clone and run locally to explore all features.

+---

+## 🚦 How It Works

+1. **Sign Up / Log In**: Create your account to save progress.
+2. **Choose a Subject**: Select from PCM/PCB and topics.
+3. **Generate or Practice Quiz**: Use AI to generate a custom quiz or take a practice test.
+4. **Take the Exam**: Answer questions, track time, and navigate easily.
+5. **View Results**: Instantly see your score, correct/wrong answers, and return to subjects.
+6. **Track Progress**: Your profile shows stats and history.

+---